daattali/UBC-STAT545/hw/hw09_pipelines-make/hw09_pipelines-make-report.md

 ![*Fig. 2* Attacks by region in 5 year intervals](attackByRegion5YearBin.png)

-From this set of plots it is much clearer what the terrorist activity situation was at different regions at different time periods.
+From this set of plots it is pretty clear what the terrorist activity situation was at different regions at different time periods.
 It's very clear how bad South Asia and the Middle East are getting recently, and how Central America has improved drastically since the 1980's.